austinzwile/TypeOxidizer/README.md

-# TypeOxidizer
+# TypeOxidizer (v1.1)
+Author: **azw / austinzwile**

+_TypeOxidizer converts the C-Style types in your HLIL / decompilation to their Rust equivalents for easier reading / interpretation and shorter decompilation._

+## Description:

-TypeOxidizer is a Binary Ninja plugin that seamlessly transforms the C-Style types in your HLIL / decompilation to their Rust equivalents, making for a cleaner and more precise decompilation.
-With built-in support for standard integer and floating-point types, TypeOxidizer redefines your analysis by "oxidizing" legacy type definitions into Rust's clean and precise syntax.
+TypeOxidizer is a Binary Ninja plugin that seamlessly transforms the C-Style types in your HLIL / decompilation to their Rust equivalents through automatic typedef declaration and retyping, making for a cleaner and more precise decompilation.
+With built-in support for standard integer and floating-point types as well as strings, TypeOxidizer enhances your analysis by "oxidizing" legacy type definitions into Rust's clean and precise syntax.

 ## Demo